greyspectrum/shamir/README.md

 # shamir

-This is a simple demonstration of threshold scheme, using Adi Shamir's [secret sharing](http://web.mit.edu/6.857/OldStuff/Fall03/ref/Shamir-HowToShareASecret.pdf).
+This is a simple demonstration of a threshold scheme, using Adi Shamir's [secret sharing](http://web.mit.edu/6.857/OldStuff/Fall03/ref/Shamir-HowToShareASecret.pdf).

 Shamir secret sharing enables us to divide a secret *S*, into *k* shares, such